How mindful living can help you reach work-life balance

 Founder of Calii Love, a Californian-Hawaiian eatery in Toronto.

-There was time when I stopped enjoying my life and being happy.
+There was a time when I stopped enjoying my life and being happy.
 I lost the urge to wake up every morning and go to work.

 My dad had always instilled the importance of learning all aspects of business and that taught me the value of learning.
 I never said no to any opportunities – working for the family business, I learned how to fix printers; from there, how to fix computers, eventually discovering my passion for design and marketing, ultimately launching my career.